History of Roman-era Tunisia: Agriculture

 Rich agricultural lands led the province to great prosperity.
-New hydraulic works increased the extend and intensity of the irrigation.
+New hydraulic works increased the extent and intensity of the irrigation.
 Olives and grapes had for long been popular products commonly praised; however, the vineyards and orchards had been devastated during the last Punic war; also they were intentionally left to ruin because their produce competed with that of Roman Italia.
 Instead Africa Province acquired fame as the source of large quantities of fine wheat, widely exported—though chiefly to Rome.
 The ancient writers Strabo (64 BC – c.
 21 AD), Pliny (23 – c.
 79 AD), and Josephus (37 – c.
 95 AD) praised the quality of African wheat.
 The Baradas river valley was acclaimed as productive as the Nile.
 Later, when Egypt began to supplant Africa Province as the supplier of wheat to Rome, the grape and the olive began reappearing again in the fields of the province, toward the end of the 1st century.
 St. Augustine (354–430) wrote that in Africa lamps fueled by olive oil burned well throughout the night, throwing light over the neighborhoods.

 Evidence, from artifacts and the often large mosaics of great villas, indicates that one favorite sport of the agrarian elite was the hunt.
 Depicted are well-dressed sportsmen (in embroidered riding tunics with striped sleeves).
 Mounted on horseback they go cross-country in pursuit of illustrated game—here perhaps a jackal.
 Various wild birds are also shown as desired prey, to be gotten with traps.
 On the floor of a patio, a greyhound appears to be chasing a hare across the surface of its mosaic.